oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

 * The following elements SHOULD exist:
   * `/vulnerabilities[]/product_status/fixed`
     > Lists fixed products in regard to the vulnerability.
+  * `/vulnerabilities[]/remediations`
+    > Lists for each affected product in regard to the vulnerability appropriate remediations.

 ## Profile 5: VEX